jameshanlon/jameshanlon.github.io/content/xoroshiro128plus-parallel-generators.md

 deterministically move to disjoint parts of the sequence.
-However, computing jumps is expensive to do in hardware because it involves 128-bit arithmetic and so it is preferrable to compute seed values based on a simpler function of a machine's state, such as an integer identifier for a process.
+However, computing jumps is expensive to do in hardware because it involves 128-bit arithmetic and so it is preferrable to compute seed values based on a simpler function of a machine's state, such as an integer identifier for a process/thread.
 Since the probability of any two randomly-chosen sequences overlap is very small even with a large number of sequences, it seems reasonable to assume that a simple seed generator will perform okay in practice.
 Note also that the creators